owirsching/cc-m3-pointillism/README.md

 3. Download packages random, time, turtle, and numpy in the terminal
 4. Run 'python3 M3.py' in the terminal
 5. A window should appear and the painting will begin
-6. Wait a long time.
+6. Wait a long time (around 13 minutes).
 The painting is ready when the black triangle stops flashing in the middle.
 7. The window will stay open for 15 seconds after the completion of the painting before closing automatically.

 ## Personal Meaning